-All Fund's financial assets are investments in the shares of Petrochemical sector companies listed on the Saudi Exchange.
-The Fund invests in the shares of Saudi petrochemical sector companies (FSBI), considering the relative weights of assets distribution, while sufficient cash is kept in the Fund continuously, to meet the expenses and any other obligations on the Fund.
+All fund's financial assets are investments in the securities listed on the Saudi Exchange that meet Islamic Sharia.
+The Fund invests in the shares of enterprises within the targeted indicator portfolio, considering the relative weights of assets distribution, while sufficient cash is held continuously to meet expenses and any other obligations on the Fund.